MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-faq.md

 No, the Expense management mobile app doesn't currently support offline mode.

-## Does the Dynamics 365 expense management mobile app support Itemization, Per diem and guest funtionality?
+## Does the Dynamics 365 expense management mobile app support itemization, per diem and guest funtionality?

-No, the Expense management mobile app doesn't currently support, however these features will be added in the future releases.
+No, the Expense management mobile app doesn't currently support itemization, per diem and guest funtionality, however these features will be added in the future releases.

 ## Does the Dynamics 365 expense management mobile app require another license?